imantha-das/RS-SSL-MLR/README.md

     * Optional argument
         * `-epochs` : No of epochs (default : 20)
         * `-eff_batch_size` : Effective batch size (This is total batch size run across all gpu's, dataloader batchsize = eff_batch_size / devices * nodes) (default : 512)
-        * `-lr` : learning rate (By default set to None which will use a learning rate scheduler, to run a static learning rate across all epochs set to deired value) (default : None)
+        * `-lr` : learning rate (By default set to None which will use a learning rate scheduler, to run a constant learning rate across all epochs, set to a desired value) (default : None)
         * `-input_size` : image input size (default : 256)
         * `-devices` : no of gpus (default : 4)
         * `-nodes` : no of computing nodes (default : 1)